 How to Rebalance Your Portfolio

-- Review your target asset allocation: Begin by identifying your ideal asset allocation based on your risk tolerance, time horizon, and investment objectives.
+- Review your target asset allocation.
+Start by using the SmartAsset asset allocation calculator to determine your ideal allocation.
+This will be based on factors like your risk tolerance, time horizon and investment objectives.
 For example, a balanced portfolio may consist of 60% stocks and 40% bonds.

-- Assess your current portfolio allocation: Check your current portfolio holdings to determine if they have deviated from your target allocation.
+- Assess your current portfolio allocation.
+Check your holdings to see if they have deviated from your target allocation.
 Over time, certain assets may have grown significantly, while others may have underperformed, causing an imbalance.

-- Determine a rebalancing strategy: There are multiple ways to rebalance, including selling overweight assets, using new contributions and dividend reinvestment adjustments.
+- Determine a rebalancing strategy.
+Multiple rebalancing strategies may help, such as selling overweight assets, using new contributions and dividend reinvestment adjustments.

-- Consider tax implications and fees: Selling investments may trigger capital gains taxes, especially in taxable accounts.
+- Consider tax implications and fees.
+Selling investments may trigger capital gains taxes, especially in taxable accounts.
 Be mindful of tax-efficient rebalancing strategies, such as prioritizing adjustments in tax-advantaged accounts like IRAs or 401(k)s.
-Also, consider trading fees and commissions.
+Also, consider trading fees and advisor commissions.

-- Monitor and set a rebalancing schedule: Rebalancing is not a one-time task.
-Set a schedule to review and rebalance your portfolio periodically—such as quarterly, semi-annually, or annually—to ensure it remains aligned with your goals.
-Some investors choose to rebalance when their asset allocation drifts beyond a certain threshold (e.g., 5% deviation).
+- Monitor and set a rebalancing schedule.
+Rebalancing is not a one-time task.
+Set a schedule to review and rebalance your portfolio periodically — such as quarterly, semi-annually or annually — to ensure it remains aligned with your goals.
+Some investors rebalance when their asset allocation drifts beyond a specific threshold, such as a 5% deviation.

 Bottom Line

-Rebalancing involves selling off some assets and buying others to make sure you’re hitting your target asset allocation.
+Rebalancing involves selling some assets and buying others to maintain your target asset allocation.
 When it comes to investing, there’s no hard rule on how often you should readjust your portfolio.
-By taking the factors we’ve mentioned into account, you’ll be able to use rebalancing to your advantage and minimize your overall risk.
+By accounting for these financial factors, you can use rebalancing to your advantage while minimizing overall risk.

 Tips for Portfolio Management